top of page

 VIEWS

 Our friend and Richmond member On Kow Lee issues a periodical newsletter about events in the world of bowls.
 She kindly makes this available to Granville Park members.
 On Kow Lee's enthusiasm is totally infectious, and her wisdom in seeing the wider aspects of the game (psychology and teamwork) is very obvious.
-In June the main focus was the World Championships, held in Australia, and in July it was the turn of the Australian Open, with reference also to Malaysia and Hong Kong; August includes another international tournament Down Under, with coverage also of the Australian Indoor Open.
-The September summary deals with major events at our local indoor rinks at PIBC.
+These qualities are illustrated in the July edition (slightly edited for length).
 All these newsletters have links to several YouTube videos.

 GPLBC Vice-President Trevor Field has been compiling a bowls blog over the years, aimed primarily at new or intermediate bowlers, with comments and advice on how the game is played.